 A special type of spoiler.
-Since this is a spoiler-fueled trope, consider this your warning; no spoiler text appears below
+Since this is a spoiler-fueled trope, all spoilers are unmarked.
+Consider yourself warned.

 - Killing them off and then bringing them back, or